On this page:

 Under the Victorian Nature and Health Memorandum, the Goulburn Broken CMA and Goulburn Valley Health have created a green passport to provide information for 4 walks in the Goulburn Broken catchment area for patients to undertake.
 This initiative provides positive health outcomes for patients as well as the opportunity for community engagement with high value sites in the catchment.

-Promoting the benefits that water in the Wimmera River
+Promoting the benefits of environmental water in the Wimmera River

-The Water for the Environment project in the Wimmera CMA launched a one-minute clip promoting the benefits that water in the Wimmera River has achieved for social and recreational outcomes.
+The Wimmera CMA launched a one-minute clip promoting the benefits that water in the Wimmera River has achieved for social and recreational outcomes.
 The clip was included in the CMA’s summer seasonal water update and has received over 1,100 views to date.

-A fish survey and continuous water quality monitoring infrastructure were installed on the King River to provide additional information for future environmental water deliveries.
+A fish survey was carried out and continuous water quality monitoring infrastructure were installed on the King River to provide additional information for future environmental water deliveries.

 Lower Barwon wetlands factsheet